Farrah Abraham Has Dinner With Kim Kardashian’s BFF Jonathan Cheban, Teases New Project

 “It’s been quirky seeing the girls they put in place for me.
 Seeing how they picture fulfilling my place has been very funny and entertaining to me.
 No one knows Cheyenne is on the show, let’s be real.
 That is a joke,” Farrah continued.

-Meanwhile, fans can see more of Farrah Abraham by following the reality TV star on her social media accounts, which she updates on a regular basis.
+Meanwhile, fans are able to see more of Farrah Abraham by following the former reality TV star on her social media accounts that she updates on a regular basis.